Velfi/digital-garden/src/posts/movies/zardoz.md

 My favorite character archetype, be they god or mortal, is the trickster.
 A trickster may survive by being strong and capable, but it is their cleverness that brings them victory.
 Even in stories where the trickster isn't the main character, I find myself focusing on them, and trying to figure out what their gambit is.

+Zardoz features one of my favorite trickster gods.

 ## What even is "Zardoz"?

 Zardoz opens with a floating, talking head named Arthur Frayn; A late addition by the writer/director John Boorman in an attempt to make the plot a bit clearer.
 After a short speech, the prologue cuts to the true first scene in the movie: another floating, talking head, although this one is gigantic and made of stone.
 It hovers over misty green hills before landing in front of a group of barbarian worshipers and shouting these outstanding lines: